winneon/gsu/README.md

 Be sure that the `unstable` repository is enabled on Debian, or your screenshots may not output properly.
 This is because Debian 8 has outdated versions of maim and slop.

+Afterwards, run the command in the Ubuntu 17.10 section below.

+#### Ubuntu 17.10

 ```
 $ sudo apt-get install maim slop ffmpeg curl jq xdotool
 ```

-#### Ubuntu 17.04
+#### Ubuntu 17.04 and older

-**Unsupported.** slop and maim both are terribly out of date in Ubuntu's 17.04 repositories, resulting in artifacting and improper screenshots.
-When Ubuntu 17.10 is released, it will be properly supported.
+**Unsupported.** slop and maim both are terribly out of date in older Ubuntu repositories, resulting in artifacting and improper screenshots.

-If you can't wait until then, you can install [slop] and [maim] from source.
+Your only option is to install [slop] and [maim] from source.
 Afterwards, run the following command to install the remaining dependencies.

 ```
 $ sudo apt-get install ffmpeg curl jq xdotool